leberns/sp-hello-events/installers/hello-events-installer/README.md

 * Organise an user which is site collection administrator in order to connect to SharePoint.
 It could be a tenant administrator for development.
 The credentials will be requested by the installer scripts.

+## Applying the Provisioning Template

+In short, execute the PowerShell script [`set-template.ps1`](./set-template.ps1) to apply the templates on the given site.

+For details see the code, template files and data files [here](./) and the other sections in this document.

 ## Creating the Provisioning Template

 The site columns, site content types and lists are defined in a provisioning template.
 This template can be generated based on the structures of a given site and saved on a file for later use.